-West Deer hires firm to line aging storm sewers
+West Deer hires firm to line aging storm sewers in Cedar Ridge

-West Deer supervisors on Wednesday unanimously approved a contract of almost $300,000 to line storm sewers in the township's Cedar Ridge section.
+The West Deer supervisors have approved a contract of almost $300,000 to line storm sewers in the township's Cedar Ridge section.

-Three companies submitted bids, and the contract went to apparent low bidder Jet Jack Inc. of Oakdale for $292,350.
+Three companies submitted bids, and the contract went to apparent low bidder Jet Jack Inc. of Oakdale, for $292,350.

 The company was hired to install about 4,600 feet of storm sewer liner, to repair inlets and do related work.